NeuroTechX/ntx_slack_archive/random.md

  >Are far along are you in your PhD?
 In the long run a PhD will certainly open more doors than no PhD, but it is not mandatory, depending on the skillset you bring to the table.

+8/25/2017 4:07 PM

+ **yrenard** :

+ >it also dependes what type of job you're looking for (in what country, and if it is academia or industry)